zdxiaoda/ml-fastvlm-webui/README.md

 ### How to use the Web UI:

-- **Upload Image:** On the left panel, click the "上传图片" area to browse for an image file, or drag and drop an image.
+- **Upload Image:** On the left panel, click the "Upload Image" area to browse for an image file, or drag and drop an image.
 You can also paste an image directly from your clipboard.
-- **Enter Prompt:** Below the image upload, type your question or instruction for the model in the "输入提示" textbox (e.g., "详细描述图片内容", "图片里有多少只猫？").
-The default prompt is "描述这张图片。".
+- **Enter Prompt:** Below the image upload, type your question or instruction for the model in the "Enter prompt" textbox (e.g., "Describe the image in detail", "How many cats are in the picture?").
+The default prompt is "Describe the image.".
-- **Adjust Parameters (Optional):** If needed, expand the "高级参数设置" accordion menu to adjust settings like:
+- **Adjust Parameters (Optional):** If needed, expand the "Advanced Parameters" accordion menu to adjust settings like:
-  - `温度 (Temperature)`: Controls randomness.
+  - `Temperature`: Controls randomness.
 Lower is more deterministic.
   - `Top P`: Nucleus sampling parameter.
 Set to 0 or 1 to disable.
-  - `束搜索数 (Num Beams)`: Number of beams for beam search.
+  - `Num Beams`: Number of beams for beam search.
 1 means no beam search.
-  - `对话模式 (Conversation Mode)`: Selects the conversation template.
+  - `Conversation Mode`: Selects the conversation template.
-- **Generate Description:** Click the "生成描述" button.
+- **Generate Description:** Click the "Generate Description" button.
-- **View Output:** The model's generated text will appear in the "模型输出" textbox on the right panel.
-You can use the "复制" button to copy the output.
+- **View Output:** The model's generated text will appear in the "Model Output" textbox on the right panel.
+You can use the "Copy" button to copy the output.

 ## Citation